knmoriwaki/cosmoglint/DOCUMENTATION.md

 ```

 Important options:
-- `--input_fname`: Path to the lightcone data.
+- `--input_fname`: Path to the lightcone halo catalog.
 Pinocchio format is supported.
 - `--output_fname`: Output filename (HDF5 format).
-- `--model_dir`: Path to a directory containing the directories of trained models.
+- `--model_dir`: Path to a directory containing the trained models.
 The names of the directories to be used for each redshift bin is hardcoded in `lightcone_utils.py`.
 - `--redshift_space`: If set, generate output in redshift space.
 - `--side_length`, `--angular_resolution`: Angular size and resolution (arcsec) of the simulated map.
 - `--fmin`,`--fmax`: Frequency range [GHz] for the mock cube.